10 Tenant Safety Measures for Property Managers

 • Digital locks: Tenants can unlock these with a smartphone, key fob, or keycard, and you can reset them from one tenant to the next.

 #5.
-Secure all Common Areas.
+Secure all common areas.Title

 Master keys are certainly convenient, but they can also be highly problematic.

-Case in point: In 1989 a man broke into a unit, kidnapped the two young women who lived there, and murdered them.
+Case in point: In 1989 a man broke into a unitA, kidnapped the two young women who lived there, and murdered them.
 He’d gained access from a master key he’d acquired when painting units in the apartment complex.

-Because of dangers like this, you’ll want to ensure master keys are limited.
+To prevent tragedies like this, you’ll want to ensure master keys are limited.
 Perform a background check on everyone who has access to one and regularly update them.

 Install lighting in all common areas, including walkways, entrances, parking areas, elevators, hallways, stairways, laundry rooms, and storage areas.

-#8: Maintain a Clean, Safe Property.
+#8: Maintain a clean, safe property.Title

 How your property looks can massively affect how safe tenants feel.